ZelphirKaltstahl/MarkdownBlog/app/static/markdown/lf2/blog/2016-03-30 - Little Fighter 2 on Linux.md

 I was told about a [Little Fighter Empire Forum](http://www.lf-empire.de/forum/) post describing the process of getting Little Fighter 2 to run under Linux.
 The post can be found [here](http://www.lf-empire.de/forum/showthread.php?tid=10042).

-Lets summarize the information.
+Let us summarize the information.
 Your system needs to have the following tools installed:

 * `wine`
 * `winetricks`